Unleashing Creativity with AI and Robots

 Zhenran Tang, Ruixuan Liu and Changliu Liu

-Constructing customized Lego structures is challenging because it requires a comprehensive understanding of the structural physical properties to ensure that operations are performed correctly.
-In addition, Lego structures often require cooperative manipulation due to their complex geometric designs.
-In this project, we explore methods for reasoning through a given customized Lego design and planning appropriate, efficient multi-robot motions to achieve the physical assembly.
+Constructing customized brick structures is challenging because it is a super-long-horizon task and requires a comprehensive understanding of the physical structural properties to ensure that operations are performed correctly.
+In addition, brick assembly structures often require cooperative manipulation due to their complex geometric designs.
+In this project, we explore methods for reasoning through a given customized brick design and executing appropriate, efficient multi-robot manipulations to achieve the physical assembly.

 Publications: